sahearn/Personal-Finance-Tracker/README.md

 The dashboard layout is fully responsive, using CSS flex and custom breakpoints for desktop, tablet, and mobile.
 There are also `@media print` styles with set page breaks for clean landscape printing.

 ## Security
 I personally host this on an unlinked subdomain, so it's really security through obscurity.
-Just in case, though, the header of every page checks for a simple cookie, set with a basic login/password.
-The password is currently just stored in a property, so I really need to get that encrypted to the database or something.
+Just in case, though, the header of every page sets a PHP session authenticated against a hashed password.

 And speaking of encryption, yes, transaction data is currently not encrypted.
 This isn't a huge deal for my personal use, but it's not great just from a privacy perspective.
 Tackling this is high on my to-do list.